adrianbj/PageRenameOptions/README.md

 ##WARNING

 This module may break links to your site because changes to the page's name also change its URL!
-You REALLY should install Page Path History (core module) and potentially Page Link Abstractor to prevent possible broken links.
+You REALLY should install Page Path History (core module) to prevent possible broken links.

 ##Introduction